Abrham-Smith/PayPal-JAVA-FullStack-Standard-Checkout-Sample/README.md

 APP_SECRET=
 ```

+> You will need the CLIENT_ID in your index.html too.

 Complete the steps in [Get started](https://developer.paypal.com/api/rest/) to get the following sandbox account information from the Developer Dashboard:
 - Sandbox client ID and the secret of [a REST app](https://www.paypal.com/signin?returnUri=https%3A%2F%2Fdeveloper.paypal.com%2Fdeveloper%2Fapplications&_ga=1.252581760.841672670.1664266268).
 - Access token to use the PayPal REST API server.